modulove/MOD2/.github/DEPLOYMENT.md

 # Deployment Configuration Guide

-This guide explains how to configure automatic deployment of firmware files to `dl.modulove.io` (GitHub Pages).
+This guide explains how to configure automatic deployment of firmware files to `modulove.github.io` (GitHub Pages).

 ## How It Works

 The GitHub Actions workflow automatically:
 1. Builds all 7 firmware files on every push to `main`
 2. Renames them to match the `MOD2_*.uf2` naming convention
-3. Pushes them to the `modulove.github.io` repository (which serves `dl.modulove.io` via GitHub Pages)
+3. Pushes them to the `modulove.github.io` repository (available at `https://modulove.github.io/releases/`)

 ## Prerequisites